adnansayyed2321/Order-Now-Simplotel-company/README.md

 Assignment of Simplotel company for the Position of Front End Web Developer.

-Publish link of OrderNow Web Application :- ordernowsayyed.ccbp.tech
+Publish link of OrderNow Web Application :- <a href="ordernowsayyed.ccbp.tech">ordernowsayyed.ccbp.tech</a>

 The Design Files according to the responsiveness
 <br/>